giovanni-angeli/spin/README.md

     2015-01-16 17:47:28,701:INFO:4475:data_handler():example_001 data(60):['**', '**', '**', '**', '**', '**', '**', '**', '**', '**']
     ...

-and then you have two processes exchanging data among them and you can interact with the via its own IPython3 console.
+and then you have two processes exchanging data between them while you can interact with each one via the IPython3 console.